jruels/ms-labs/labs/12Factor008.md

 ---

-## Part 2: Getting the Code Up and Running in a Kubernetes
+## Part 2: Getting the Code Up and Running in Kubernetes

 ## Objective
 The objective of this lesson is demonstrate how to get the demonstration code up and running